 V. BACKGROUND

-As stated previously, Israel had lost its understanding of how to worship God; they had little in the way of a historical understanding from their Patriarchs (Abraham, Isaac, Jacob and Joseph) who lived prior to the most recent 400 years of their Egyptian bondage.
+As stated previously, Israel had lost its understanding of how to worship God; they had little in the way of a historical understanding from their Patriarchs (Abraham, Isaac, Jacob, and Joseph) who lived prior to the most recent 400 years of their Egyptian bondage.

 VI.
 EMPHASIS AND THEMES

 Lastly, the various sacrifices and offerings recorded in the book are symbolic.
 By observing the Levitical rituals, a truly humble worshipper of Yahweh could outwardly express his inward devotion.
-Amos 5:21-27 indicates, however, the timeless truth and reality of such: that when the inward heart was not right in the worshipper, the outward ritual was displeasing to God.
+Amos 5:21–27 indicates, however, the timeless truth and reality of such: when the inward heart was not right in the worshipper, the outward ritual was displeasing to God.

 VII.
 INTERPRETIVE CHALLENGES

-This book contains much Old Covenant ritual; it is difficult to understand the ceremonies, laws, and formalities today.
-Note however, importantly, that the NT clearly abrogates OT ceremonial law in Acts 10:1- 16 and Colossians 2:16-17.
-The Levitical Priesthood is also done away with in 1Peter 2:9; Revelation 1:6; 5:10 and 20:6, and the idea/concept of Tabernacle/Temple ends as recorded in Matthew 27:51 (in the New Covenant, God now inhabits the believer through the indwelling Holy Spirit).
+This book contains much old covenant ritual, and understanding the ceremonies, laws, and formalities today is difficult.
+Note however, importantly, that the NT clearly abrogates OT ceremonial law in Acts 10:1–16 and Colossians 2:16–17.
+The Levitical priesthood is also done away with in 1 Peter 2:9; Revelation 1:6; 5:10 and 20:6, and the idea/concept of Tabernacle/Temple ends as recorded in Matthew 27:51 (in the new covenant, God now inhabits the believer through the indwelling Holy Spirit).

 VIII.
 OUTLINE